-As a result of our examination, we identified a deficiency in internal controls that Apache County's management should correct to ensure that they fulfill their responsibility to establish and maintain adequate internal controls over federal land payments.
-Our finding and recommendation is described below.
+As a result of our examination, we identified deficiencies in internal controls that County management should correct to ensure that they fulfill their responsibility to establish and maintain adequate internal controls over federal land payments.
+Our findings and recommendations are described below.

-Apache County used forest reserve monies to benefit only public schools rather than both public schools and public roads
+Apache County disbursed \$558,547 in Timber and Secure Schools Title I monies to benefit only public schools rather than both public schools and public roads, contrary to State law

-Condition and context-Apache County disbursed \$634,139, the entire amount of forest reserve monies it received from the U.S. Forest Service, to public schools.
+Condition-Contrary to State law, Apache County disbursed \$558,547, the entire amount of U.S. Forest Service Timber and Secure Schools Title I monies it received, to benefit only public schools rather than both public schools and public roads.